 Can’t the six days be worked out to be six ages of millions or even billions of years?
 After all, Psalm 90:4 says, “A thousand years in your sight are like a day just gone by.”

 The text in Gen. 1 is clear that a day is not a thousand years, for this refrain is repeated six times: “and there was evening, and there was morning.”
+Or even the span of morning and evening could be millions of years at the beginning of creation.
 However, once we understand the ancient author’s original purpose, then we do not have to perform interpretive gymnastics just to make modern science dominate or interpret this premodern text.
+And it’s not clear that the author of Gen. 1 understood millions of years between each day.
+It is a sure thing he understood day and evening as everyone of his contemporaries did.

 If we don’t interpret Gen. 1 literally, then we cannot consistently and rightly interpret the resurrection of Christ literally.